 LADIES AND GIRLS AT WILLESLEY PARK GOLF CLUB

-Our Ladies and Girls membership covers all ages and levels of ability.
-We offer an Introduction to Golf package if you are right at the beginning of your Golf journey, a supported Academy scheme, and full membership.
-As a junior Girl you can join the established junior coaching ran by our Head PGA Professional, Ben Hill.
-If you are an established Golfer, Willesley is very proud to be active at county level, with successful scratch and handicap teams.
+Our ladies and girls membership covers all ages and levels of ability.
+We offer an Introduction to golf package if you are right at the beginning of your golf journey, a supported Academy scheme, and full membership.
+As a junior girl you can join the established junior coaching run by our Head PGA Professional, Ben Hill.
+If you are an established golfer, Willesley is very proud to be active at county level, with successful scratch and handicap teams.
 We also support the County Girls teaching programme.

 FUN AND FRIENDLY

 Not all our golf is serious!
 During the year we hold fun competitions, away days, invitation days, open competitions and friendly team matches against other clubs in the area.
 The friendly matches are popular and well supported.

 Any other information you may need please contact our Pro Shop who will be more than happy to answer any questions that you may have.

 “A proactive group that runs the Ladies Golf, seeks to promote the sport and encourage the Ladies to participate in a range of activities on and off the course”